-- If XenMobile Mail Manager is configured to view the entire forest, permission must have been granted to run: Set-AdServerSettings -ViewEntireForest $true
+- If Endpoint Management connector for Exchange ActiveSync is configured to view the entire forest, permission must have been granted to run: Set-AdServerSettings -ViewEntireForest $true

 - The supplied credentials must have been granted the right to connect to the Exchange Server via the remote Shell.
 By default, the user who installed Exchange has this right.

-- Per the Microsoft TechNet article, about_Remote_Requirements, to establish a remote connection and run remote commands, the credentials must correspond to a user who is an administrator on the remote machine.
+- To establish a remote connection and run remote commands, the credentials must correspond to a user who is an administrator on the remote machine.
 You can use Set-PSSessionConfiguration to eliminate the administrative requirement, but discussion of that command is beyond the scope of this document.
-For more information, see this blog post, You Don’t Have to Be An Administrator to Run Remote PowerShell Commands.
+For more information, see the Microsoft article About Session Configurations.

 - The Exchange Server must be configured to support remote PowerShell requests via HTTP.
 Typically, an administrator running the following PowerShell command on the Exchange Server is all that is required: WinRM QuickConfig.

 - Exchange has many throttling policies.
 One of the policies controls how many concurrent PowerShell connections are allowed per user.
 The default number of simultaneous connections allowed for a user is 18 on Exchange 2010.
-When the connection limit is reached, XenMobile Mail Manager is not able to connect to Exchange Server.
+When the connection limit is reached, Endpoint Management connector for Exchange ActiveSync is not able to connect to Exchange Server.
 There are ways to change the maximum allowed simultaneous connections via PowerShell that are beyond the scope of this documentation.
 If interested, investigate Exchange throttling policies as related to remote management with PowerShell.